Vyral/base-template/_posts/2018-05-09-weve-just-sold-a-home-for-some-wonderful-clients.md

   We have just closed on a home sale in southwest Portland and we wanted to share the story with you.
 The clients who were selling the home were a real pleasure to work with.
-Their friendly demeanor and receptiveness to my advice helped them to get an offer that was well over the list price.
+Their friendly demeanor and receptiveness to my advice helped them get an offer that was well over the list price.
 To hear more about these clients’ success stories, watch my latest video.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/John+Hatch/+Videos/2018/Portland+Real+Estate+Agent-+Just+Sold.mp4
 pullquote: We wish them the best in their new home.